St Cuthbert's Society, Durham: 1888-1918: Growth and consolidation

 After two previous attempts earlier in the decade, the unattached students finally consolidated themselves in October 1888.
-A successful meeting saw the election of a committee made up of a President, Honorary Secretary, and seven other members, with an agreement to hold regular meetings and create a program of events for the unattached, including a debate to be held every other week.
+A successful meeting saw the election of a committee made up of a president, honorary secretary, and seven other members, with an agreement to hold regular meetings and create a program of events for the unattached, including a debate to be held every other week.
 One staff member in attendance, Hastings Rashdall, then chaplain of University College, was particularly enthusiastic.
 He felt the unattached spent too much time reading books, and too little time taking in the social life of the wider university.
 A few weeks after the meeting, the association took the name of St Cuthbert's Society, referencing the saint of the same name.

 The society gained a common room in 1893 when the university granted it space in Cosin's Hall, and this was to effectively be its 'home' for the next fifty years.
 Essentially a private student club, the society had no official existence as far as the university was concerned.
 On the other hand, it was developing a distinct collegiate identity through participation in sport, and it was to St Cuthbert's Society (not to the unattached) that the university gave the use of facilities like the common room and boat house.
 As the decade progressed, St Cuthbert's Society was being spoken of as if it actually were a college.
 Meanwhile, regulations were changed so that from Michaelmas 1894 prospective members no longer needed to be elected.
-Instead, all unattached student in residence were regarded as "ipso facto members" of the society.
+Instead, all unattached students in residence were regarded as "ipso facto members" of the society.

 With the death of Queen Victoria and the onset of the Edwardian era, there was a gradual shift in the political positions taken by Cuthbert's men.
 Whereas before they had tended to exemplify traditional values, like support for the Empire and a belief that "the working classes should be kept firmly in their place", reformist opinion now occasionally surfaced.
 In time the "prevailing mood" reflected that of the country at large — "Cuthbert's men were, on the whole, Liberals".